agriculturegovau/ag-common/packages/app-shell/README.md

 # AppShell

-Common application shell for apps in the authenticated space of the Export Service
+Common application shell for apps in the user-facing authenticated space of the Export Service

 ## Installation